 In those days, the print media comprising books and magazine had a limited audience because of cost and even the elite of the society had hesitation in either buying them or getting subscription.
 The printed materials were far beyond the reach of people from middle and lower middle classes.
 The Diwan had a fruitful discussion and made a decision to start a reading room in a public building where all sections of the society could access the printed materials and get benefits.
 That public building is the place where the St. Mary's college library stands today.
 Keen readers made a beeline to this reading room, but had to be content with few journals and books of the old type, The library slowly grew in stature and functioned there for more than six and half decades on the same premises.
 Serving a large section of reading public in an old building was obviously beset with some inconveniences.

 With the passage of time and good growth of print media, the space in the town hall was not adequate for the readers.
 After India's freedom from the British, Monarchy was replaced by democracy.
-Realising the shortage of space and increasing readership,
+Realizing the shortage of space and increasing readership,

 With old racks and cramped space the ambiance was not conducive to good readership.
-By 2004, the Tirussur Public library saw vast improvements.
+By 2004, the Thrissur Public library saw vast improvements.
 Besides getting a face lift a separate section called Central Library of Science and Technology (CLST) for the promotion of scientific and technological research had begun to function.
 All the major reference books, magazine, etc in science, engineering, medicine and allied subjects were made available at the CLST, including those magazines, newspapers and other publications printed and published in India and abroad.
 They had a plan to open a separate section for the young children to encourage them to improve their knowledge and to equip themselves to face new challenges in the frontier of modern acknowledge, engineering and science.
-Kudos to the then Diwan, the then Maharajah and the politicians who evinced keen interest in the successful functioning of well-equipped public library, because they were aware of the dictum that ''Access to knowledge is the supreme act of great civilization.
+Kudos to the then Dewans, the then Maharajah and the politicians who evinced keen interest in the successful functioning of well-equipped public library, because they were aware of the dictum that ''Access to knowledge is the supreme act of great civilization.
 Of all the institutions that purport to do this, free libraries stand virtually alone in accomplishing this mission.''

 https://www.thehindu.com/2004/06/27/stories/2004062706150300.html